-Moving furniture such as beds, sofas, tables, or china cabinets sure isn’t easy.
-As these items are large and heavy, as well as easily damaged, they need to be properly protected during the move to ensure their good condition upon arrival.
+Packing and moving furniture such as beds, sofas, tables, or china cabinets could be difficult especially if you plan to move yourself.
+As these items are delicate, heavy, large, as well as easily damaged, they need to be properly protected during the move to ensure their good condition upon arrival.

 Make a list

-The first step in preparing your furniture for the move is to create a list of each piece you will be taking.
+The first step in packing furniture for a move is to create a list of each piece you will be taking.
 Doing this will help you figure out what specific packing materials you need and how much to get.

-Additionally, making a list in advance will allow you to determine how much time you will spend packing and wrapping your furniture and how much extra help you will need to lift the pieces into the truck.
+Additionally, making a list in advance allows you to determine how much time you will need to spend packing and wrapping your furniture and how much help you will need to lift the pieces into the moving truck.

-Once you know which items will be making the move to your new home, you can start gathering all of the materials you need to pack your belongings.
-You are likely to need a few, if not all, of the following items:
+Once you know which items you are taking to your new home, gather all the furniture moving supplies that you will need to pack your belongings.
+You are likely to need several, if not all, of the following items:

 - Bubble wrap